open-mmlab/mmengine/README.md

 First, we need to define a **model** which 1) inherits from `BaseModel` and 2) accepts an additional argument `mode` in the `forward` method, in addition to those arguments related to the dataset.

-- During training, the value of `mode` is "loss," and the `forward` method should return a   `dict` containing the key "loss".
+- During training, the value of `mode` is "loss", and the `forward` method should return a `dict` containing the key "loss".
 - During validation, the value of `mode` is "predict", and the forward method should return results containing both predictions and labels.

 ```python